rinatkhaziev/wp-frontend-uploader/readme.txt

 If you want to customize your form, please refer to FAQ section.

-You can also add select elements to your form like so:

-[select name="foo" class="select" id="ug_select" description="Pick a fruit" values="Apple,Banana,Cherry"]

 By default plugin allows all MIME-types that are whitelisted in WordPress.
 However, there's a filter if you need to add some exotic MIME-type.
 Refer to Other notes -> Configuration filters.
 Be sure to check out FAQ to get a grasp on how to customize the upload form.

 = New in v0.5 =